paulegradie/Sailfish/README.md

  - Git integration

 A common use case we've seen is the before and after analysis of changes made between two branches.
 When using Sailfish as a console app, we could allow users to provide two branch names (before and after) to then automate a comparative analysis of their branches.
 The tool would set the working directory to be the project directory, attempt to switch to the before 'branch', build, execute, switch branches to the 'after' branch, and repeate.
 The same statistical analysis would be emitted after.

-- Custom event handlers

-We could provide a mediator that allow users to register message handlers that perform custom actions.
-This could be accomplished by using MediatR internally and allowing users to register handler implementations - which we would that call as part of the execution run.

 # License